FishHe/MyNote/README.md

 # MyNote
 This is a note storage of my own.

-After days' trying VNote, I return to Atom with it's Markdown plugins.
+> After days' trying VNote, I return to Atom with it's Markdown plugins.

+Due to my studying at school, I have to use

 **Contents**